Radiation Oncology Residency

 In PGY4 & 5:

 - residents select their rotations according to personal learning needs, including research and clinical electives

 - residents assume increasing responsibility commensurate with their experience and ability

 - curriculum includes applied anatomy and, in the final year, Royal College exam preparation

-Academic half-day, which includes resident- and faculty-led teaching and oral based drills, occurs every Friday afternoon throughout the academic year.
+Academic half-day, which includes resident- and faculty-led teaching and oral based drills, occurs every Friday morning throughout the academic year.